TodePond/TodePondDotCom/wikiblogarden/art/voice/s/readme.md

 we share it around internally, so i may as well show it to you as well

-here, look over my shoulder
+here, look over my [shoulder](https://twitter.com/tldraw)

 ## DreamBerd Voice

 On this day today, on this very single day, we proudly present to you this presentation.

-Many programmers have been saying that "DevRel voice is evil" and this is what passes for programming humour [nowadays](https://github.com/todepond/dreamberd).
+Many programmers have been saying that "DevRel voice is bad" and this is what passes for programming humour [nowadays](https://github.com/todepond/dreamberd).

 <br>